odfdata/wiki-ipfs/cl-external-adapter/README.md

 + Max file size supported is 500 MB if you want to index hash and CID.
 This limitation applies since we are using AWS Lambda with no storage attached.
++ We support a list with just one master CID, if you need to generate hash for more than one master CID, you have to call the function multiple times.